 When specifying your vehicles, consider things like duty cycle, desired cruising speed, grade, time on soft surfaces, etc. To provide guidance on gearing recommendations and/or calculations for a specified engine type, application and load, Cummins offers a free online tool called PowerSpec.
 Our representatives are trained to help you make the right selection.
 Click here for PowerSpec help.

 Natural gas is uniquely different from diesel or gasoline, primarily because it is lighter than air.
 Vehicle fuel storage systems can be compressed (CNG) or liquefied (LNG) natural gas.
-There are several videos on this subject in the CWI Natural Gas Academy.
+Visit the CWI Natural Gas Academy to see videos on fueling with natural gas.

 Many customers maintain “return to base” fleets where home base fueling is an option; others are on dedicated routes where public fueling is available.
 When specifying your fuel system, consider your fueling strategy: